brenocrs/brenocrs.github.io/_posts/2020-08-16-registering-Solaris-SMF.md

 ```

 ### 2 - Dependency
-Here we will not waste too much time, basicaly 99,99% of all script/software start only when a environment is runnig under a multi user level / rc.3 / init 3 or what ever you call it in your system, so our xml configuration will be very stander until here:
+Here we will not waste too much time, basicaly 99,99% of all script/software start only when a environment is runnig under a multi user level / rc.3 / init 3 or what ever you call it in your system.
+This is configured under the ```dependency``` section.
 ```xml
 <?xml version="1.0" ?>
 <!DOCTYPE service_bundle